 In Sponsored Dual Credit courses, a high school teacher partners with a sponsoring faculty member at a college or university to offer the course.
 These courses are sufficiently similar

 to enable the student to be described as “taking a course” from the postsecondary institution.
-Through ORS 340.310, HECC was charged with developing standards for these programs.
+Through ORS 340.310, HECC was charged with developing standards for these sponsored dual credit programs.

 In Assessment Based Learning Credit, students do not enroll in a college course but are provided an opportunity to earn college credit by demonstrating they have achieved a course’s learning outcomes.
-Through ORS 340.310, HECC was charged with developing standards for these programs.
+Through ORS 340.310, HECC was charged with developing standards for these assessment-based learning credit programs.

 Advanced Placement (AP) and International Baccalaureate (IB) programs

 Advanced Placement (AP) and International Baccalaureate (IB) programs are offered by high schools across the state.
-Each year, colleges and universities in Oregon renew the Statewide AP and IB Course Credit Policy for these courses, and the HECC coordinates with Oregon campuses on making and publishing these updates.
+Each year, colleges and universities in Oregon renew the Statewide AP and IB Course Credit Policy for these courses, and the HECC coordinates with Oregon campuses on making and publishing the articulations.